Hunting

 Hunting is one of the most intimate ways to experience the wild.
 It's personal.
 It demands patience, awareness, humility, and reverence.
 It teaches you how fragile life is and how deeply interwoven we are with the world around us.

 The shot is only a moment.
 But the relationship with that animal begins long before, and it stays long after.
-I carry it with me the weight of it, when I pack out the meat, when I cook it, when I share it with my family.

 This isn’t about a grip and grin.
 It’s about gratitude.
 It's about being fully present in the wilderness and accepting the responsibility that comes with taking a life to sustain your own.